 - Sponsor-backed acquisition or expansion plans that require working capital frameworks post-close.

 The driver is simple.
-The deal needs a structure that real banks and professional counterparties recognise.
+The deal needs a structure real banks and professional counterparties recognise, with settlement that clears through standard channels.

 What You Need For A Credible Financing Or Instrument Path